neighborhoods/Prefab/protean/Philosphy.md

 ![simplify](images/simplify.jpeg)

 # Neighborhoods Engineering Values
 Protean inherits and *relies on* all of the Neighborhoods Engineering Values.
+These are restated here because their importance  cannot be emphasized enough.

 ## We Value...